paulazoo/behavior/analysis/Docs.md

 ## Outputs to folder:
 - movement_trial#.npy for each extracted hit movement

-# Path
-There are two parts to how a movement between point A and point B might vary.
-The first is variance in the actual movement path taken to get from point A to point B, and the second is the speed of the movement.
-Here, I'll analyze the movement path variance, `var_p`, across all __Hit__ trials that successfully have movement from the first threshold to the second threshold and back to the first threshold (this back threshold will effectively be a third threshold) from 1 day (and ignore variance in speed for now).

-Then the movements will be scaled across % completion of their entire movement path.
-This percent completion movement will be saved again in `output_folder` as a movement_percent_scaled_trial#.npy file.

-I will then plot the variance of this path, `var_p`, over the % movement completion between the first to second to third threshold.
-I also calculate the average movement path, `mean_p`, for __Hit__ trials that had movement from the first to second to third threshold for this 1 day.
-Finally, I will save `var_p` and `mean_p` to .npy files.

-## This book analyzes 1 day session.

-## Requires:
-- ToneDisc matfile
-- **HitMovements** outputs

-## Outputs to folder:
-- movement_percent_scaled_trial#.npy of the movement data scaled between 0 and 100%
-- mean_p.npy of E[paths]
-- var_p.npy of Var[paths]
-- num_movements.npy an integer of the number of movements extracted

-# CumulativePathVariance
-To compare the movement path variance, `var_p`, across days, I calculate the cumulative movement path variance, `cumuative_var_p`, as the sum of the variance across 100% of the movement: $\int\limits_{0}^{100} Var_p(p) dp$ where $p =$ % movement completed.
-Then, I plot the cumulative movement path variance for each day.

-### This book analyzes all sessions for an animal.

-### Requires:
-- **Path** outputs for all sessions for an animal

-### Outputs to folder:
-- cumulative_var_ps.npy the cumulative Var[paths] for each day

-# Speed
-As previously explained, there are two parts to how a movement between point A and point B might vary.
-The second part is the speed of the movement.
-Here, I calculate the average speed, `s`, of each __Hit__ trial's movement, defined as $\frac{100}{\text{time}}$ in units of % movement/s.
-I then find the mean of these average speeds, `mean_s`, and variance of these average speeds, `var_s`, across all trials for the day.

-### This book analyzes all sessions for an animal.

-### Requires:
-- **HitMovements** outputs for all sessions for an animal

-### Outputs to folder:
-- mean_ss.npy the mean speed of movement completion across days
-- var_ss.npy the Var[speed] of movement completion across days

-# Velocity
-Find the velocity path of movements.
-Velocity is calculated as the difference of consecutive points with a moving average filter of about 5 ms (~29 samples usually).

-__cutoff frequency of a moving average filter__: for a moving average filter, $H(w) = \frac{1}{N} | \frac{\sin(wN/2)}{\sin(w/2)} | =0.5= -3 \text{dB}$

-where $w = 2\pi \frac{f_\text{cutoff}}{f_\text{sample}}$ and $N=$ num samples per window

-This analysis requires 7.5ms of trial data before the actual movement to find the moving average.
-We are assuming reaction time after tone is always more than 7.5 ms.

-## This notebook analyzes 1 day session.

-## Requires:
-- ToneDisc matfile
-- **PreprocessLeverData** output (for trial frequencies)
-- **HitMovements** output

-## Outputs to folder:
-- velocity_trial#.npy velocities (filtered with moving average) for all trials
-- velocitymovement_trial#.npy velocities for the interval of hit movements only
-- velocitymovement_percent_scaled_trial#.npy velocities % completion scaled for the interval of hit movements only

 # Jerk
-TODO: normalize by minimum jerk

 __Motivation for using jerk__: So the previous notebooks analyzed variability across multiple curves throughout a day's session.
 The variability within a single trial, however, is impossible to calculate without making assumptions about the hidden deterministic curve.
 I originally wanted to try to fit some class of deterministic function to the movements (and then do, for example, a Kalman filter to figure out the exact hidden parameters/function for each movement curve and subtract this to find variability), but later realized that the entire class of target movements the mice are actually aiming for internally might still be completely different between WT and diseased models.

 The smoothest movement between point A and point B will be the movement trajectory that minimizes jerk, the third derivative of position, between these two points.
 As it turns out, for animal movements, this minimal jerk trajectory is also the one expert animals (practiced adult WT humans) will perform for maximum motor efficiency [(Todorov and Jordan 1998)](doi.org/10.1152/jn.1998.80.2.696).